SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb.md

-    Please enter values for the following parameters (marked in bold above):
+    Please enter values for the following parameters (marked CHANGEME above):